 Management Discussion and Analysis in terms of Regulation 34 of SEBI (Listing Agreementand Disclosure Requirements) Regulations 2015 forms a part of this Report and is annexedas Annexure B' to this Report.
 Key Financial Ratios for the financial year ended31st March 2020 are provided in the management discussion and analysis report given inAnnexure-B' which is annexed hereto and forms a part of the Board's Report.

 In terms of clause (c) of sub-section (3) and sub-section (5) of Section 134 of theCompanies Act 2013 the Directors of the Company hereby state and confirm that:

-ii.
-The Directors had selected such accounting policies and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at March 31 2017and of the loss for theperiod from April 1 2016 to March 312017;
+(ii) we have selected such accounting policies and applied consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company at March 312020 and of the profit for the periodfrom April 1 2019 to March 31 2020;

-(iv) The Directors had prepared the annual accounts for the financial year ended March31 2017on a going concern basis;
+(iv) The Directors had prepared the annual accounts for the FY ended March 31 2020 ona going concern basis;

 Notes on Internal financial control and its adequacy forms part of ManagementDiscussion and Analysis Report.

 Extract of annual return as per Section 92 (3) of the Companies Act 2013 and Rulesframed thereunder is attached as annexure G' to this report.

 Pursuant to Section 177 of the Companies Act 2013 the rules made thereunder and theSEBI (Listing Obligations and Disclosure Requirements) Regulation 2015 with the StockExchanges the Company has established a Whistle Blower Policy (Vigil Mechanism) to dealwith instances of fraud and mismanagement if any.
 The policy has been uploaded on theCompany's website https://www.harrisonsmalayalam.com/investor_info.htm